lnay/sagetex-blog/thought.md

 I've decided that instead of venting over my experiences, maybe it's better to channel some more positive energy into these **TOP TIPS** for using sagetex in larger projects.
+I'll be starting with short, easy-actionable tips that aren't present in the official tutorials, and then finishing with a couple larger pieces advice around overall project structure.

 To set the expectations, let me clarify on my personal reasons for including